fruition/crawled-not-indexed/README.md

 # Flow Chart to Explain Crawled Not Indexed URLs in Google Search Console
 Flow chart to explain crawled not indexed content in Google.
+A more detailed explanation is available at: https://fruition.net/blog/crawled-currently-not-indexed-content

 Crawled not indexed is a category of urls included in Google Search Console.
 It is one of the most interesting sources of information provided for Google.
 If you are working on a website's SEO, craweled not indexed is probably the first place your should go.